AI Use Cases/Financial Services

 4

-Step 4: Flagged tickets (access requests outside normal patterns, policy violations, or high-risk users) route to human review with pre-populated context, allowing a security analyst to make a yes/no decision in 3-5 minutes instead of 15-20 minutes of manual investigation.
+Step 4: Flagged tickets (access requests outside normal patterns, policy violations, or high-risk users) route to human review with pre-populated context, allowing a security analyst to make a yes/no decision in minutes instead of starting a manual investigation from a blank ticket.

 5

-Step 5: The system continuously retrains on human decisions, regulatory updates, and new access patterns, improving accuracy and reducing false-positive flags by 10-15% monthly, ensuring the automation threshold tightens as confidence increases.
+Step 5: The system continuously retrains on human decisions, regulatory updates, and new access patterns, so accuracy rises and false-positive flags fall month over month, letting the automation threshold tighten as confidence increases.

 ROI & Revenue Impact